ankitgpt05/weather_api_node_express/readMe.txt

-This is a simple weather app created with nodejs and openweather api.
+This is a simple weather app created with nodejs and openweather api and express.js.

 with this app you can search your city and can get current weather update of your city.